 For help with omadactl see its manpage attached to this post or use the command: man omadactl

 For customization of omadactl see the config file /etc/default/omada.

 For selection of the correct JRE and the starting method for the controller (either jsvc or standard Unix/Linux daemonizers) see file CONFIG in /opt/tplink/OmadaController.

 For a list of all files installed by the .deb package use the command: dpkg -L omada-controller

-If you want to uninstall and remove all files of this .deb package from your system, use the command: dpkg -P omada-controller
+If you want to uninstall this .deb package (including the database and other files created at run-time), use the »purge« option of dpkg: dpkg -P omada-controller